BrianCDavisResearch/abaqus-indentation-plugin/README.md

 # abaqus-indentation-plugin
 Abaqus plugin for FEA simulation of sharp indentation

-Place the folder "SharpIndentation" into your abaqus_plugins directory
+1. Download the code from the green "Code" button in the upper right of the GitHub page.

-Typically located at "C:\Users\\< Your User Name >\abaqus_plugins\"
+2. Place the folder "SharpIndentation" into your abaqus_plugins directory, typically located at "C:\Users\\< Your User Name >\abaqus_plugins\"

-Run Abaqus and you can find the Sharp Indenation Plug-In under the menus:
+3. Run Abaqus and you can find the Sharp Indenation Plug-In under the menus:
     Plug-Ins >> Toolboxes >> Sharp Indentation
     Plug-Ins >> Sharp Indenation